 1992 – They also played in a World Cup qualifier while both were still Rosenborg BK players, as Norway won 2-0 in San Marino.

 2016 – Christian Benteke won his first cap as a Crystal Palace player in Belgium’s 4-0 trouncing of Bosnia-Herzegovina in a World Cup qualifier in Brussels.
 Meanwhile, Ragnar Klavan skippered Estonia in their 4-0 thumping of Gibraltar in another qualifier in Tallinn.
-Gini Wijnaldum and ex-reds Péter Gulácsi and Krisztián Nemeth also featured in qualifiers that day.
+Gini Wijnaldum, future reds Xherdan Shaqiri and Virgil van Dijk, and ex-reds Péter Gulácsi and Krisztián Nemeth also featured in qualifiers that day.

 A pastoral death

-2002 - 1940’s red Arthur Shepherd died.
-His brothers Joseph and full-back Bill also both played for the reds at the same time.
+2002 - 1940’s reds centre-forward Arthur Shepherd died.
+His brothers Joe and full-back Bill also both played for the reds at the same time.
 Arthur never made our first-team in peacetime, but did net twelve times in eleven wartime games for us.

 1911 – Centre-half Jimmy Harrop scored his fourth and last reds goal as we lost 2-1 at home to Blackburn Rovers.
 Walter Aitkenhead netted one of his four goals past us, with Johnny Orr bagging one of his five strikes against the reds.